-- No. 13 for associate degrees awarded in all disciplines.
+- No. 13 in the number of associate degrees in all disciplines;

 - For the second time in 10 years, SPC's M.M.
 Bennett Library system recently won the national Community College Program Achievement Award from the Association of College and Research Libraries.

 - The Leepa-Rattner Museum of Art, which won the 2002 Rowe Award for Excellence in Architecture, showcases 20th century artists Abraham Rattner, Allen Leepa, Esther Gentile and their contemporaries.
 The museum also was recently named one of the top 50 buildings in Florida as part of the Florida Association of the American Institute of Architects’ “Florida Architecture: 100 Years, 100 Places” celebration.

 - Award-winning eCampus offers hundreds of accredited online college courses.